-Proud of it's many sports teams and known for being home to some notable snapshots in sports history.
-One of the city’s most beloved sports traditions is tailgating before Brewers’ baseball games at Miller Park just outside of downtown.
-The NBA's Bucks are also an area favorite.
+Proud of its many sports teams and known for being home to some notable snapshots in sports history.
+One of the city's most beloved sports traditions is tailgating before Brewers' baseball games at American Family Field (formerly Miller Park) just outside of downtown.
+The NBA's Bucks at Fiserv Forum are also an area favorite.
 On the college level, it's basically unheard of not to attend UWM Panthers game.
 Even if you're not a sports lover, it can be a blast watching these talented athletes shoot hoops at the U.S. Cellular Arena.

 Winning national awards for its well-maintained park system.
 Lake Park runs right along Lake Michigan and was designed by the same landscape architect who created Central Park.
 This lovely park is known for its ravines, natural landscaping, golf course, and historic North Point Lighthouse.
 Play a game or two of beach volleyball along the shores of the Lake at Bradford Park.
 Ride bikes or go fishing at Lakeshore State Park, 22 acres of green space with jogging paths set just east of downtown.
 You can also give the Horticultural Conservatory a visit at Mitchell Park.
 Your options for outdoor activity are virtually endless!